alesauce/alexandersauceda.dev/content/posts/dnd-character-sheet-app-design-doc-v1.md

 	6. Range
 	7. Duration
 	8. Area of effect
-2. equivalence query for string fields and boolean fields
+2. Equivalence query for string fields and boolean fields
 	1. Names of anything
 	2. If a spell is a ritual
 	3. If a spell is concentration